Hello,

 in the journal

 Physics in Medicine and Biology.
+In 2013, I co-authored the book

 In a "previous life" I worked in nano-scale solid state device physics, where I published a